pietka2121/pietka2121.github.io/README.md

 I would like to show you my dashboards and analyses.
 I hope this will help me show my skills and what I have learned so far.

-LEt me shortly introduce myself
+Let me shortly introduce myself

 ## About Me
 I have experience in analyzing, processing and presenting data.
 I have conducted scientific research on natural language.